+We thank the reviewer for providing helpful comments that improved this paper.
+D.L.C is supported by C\'atedras CONACyT at the Instituto de Astronom\'ia (UNAM).
+We acknowledge the support from the Miztli-UNAM supercomputer (projects LANCAD-UNAM-DGTIC-321 and LANCAD-UNAM-DGTIC-281 for the assigned computational time in which the simulations were performed.
+F.D.C. thanks the UNAM-PAPIIT grants IA103315 and IN117917.

-\subsection{{\bf Lag time from the inner boundary to the CO}}
+\section{{\bf Lag time from the inner boundary to the CO}}

 In the numerical simulations considered in this paper, we have assumed that the accreting material that reaches the inner boundary ($r_{\rm{in}}$) immediately alters the jet powering.
-This is not strictly true since the jet is launched very close to the CO radius ($r_{\rm{co}}$) which is many orders of magnitude smaller than $r_{\rm{in}}$.
-The material which crosses $r_{\rm{in}}$ still requires some extra time interval, t$_{\rm{lag}}$, to reach $r_{\rm{co}}$ and, thus, affect the powering of the jet.
+This is not strictly true since the jet is launched very close to the CO radius ($r_{\rm{CO}}$) which is many orders of magnitude smaller than $r_{\rm{in}}$.
+The material which crosses $r_{\rm{in}}$ still requires some extra time interval, t$_{\rm{lag}}$, to reach $r_{\rm{CO}}$ and, thus, affect the powering of the jet.
 In the following, we show that including a $\rm{t}_{\rm{lag}} > 0$ does not affect the outcome of the simulations.

-Among all possible trajectories that material crossing $r_{\rm{in}}$ may follow on its way to $r_{\rm{co}}$, three are particular relevant: i) accretion only through the accretion disk, ii) a free-falling trajectory that directly falls onto the CO, or iii) a combination of the two in which the material free-falls onto the accretion disk and then spirals-in towards the CO.
+Among all possible trajectories that material crossing $r_{\rm{in}}$ may follow on its way to $r_{\rm{CO}}$, three are particular relevant: i) accretion through the accretion disk only, ii) a free-falling trajectory that directly falls onto the CO, or iii) a combination of the two in which the material free-falls onto the accretion disk and then spirals-in towards the CO.

 If the material is moving in the equatorial plane and an accretion disk has already formed and has a radius r$_{\rm{d}}\gtrsim$r$_{\rm{in}}$, then the material will spiral inwards towards the CO through the accretion disk in a viscous timescale (t$_{\rm{visc}}$).
-On the other hand, if the accretion disk is smaller than the simulations inner boundary, or if the material that crosses $r_{\rm{in}}$ does so with an inclination angle with respect to the equator, then such material will follow $\sim$BHL trajectories until it reaches the accretion disk or the CO in a free-fall timescale (t$_{\rm{ff}}$).
-Thus, the t$_{\rm{lag}}$ for the the material that crosses $r_{\rm{in}}$ and reaches $r_{\rm{co}}$, is:

 The viscous timescale for the material that is in an accretion disk spiraling inwards towards the CO, is:

 where r$_{\rm{d}}$ is the radius of the disk, and $\rm{v_R}$ the radial velocity of the material.
 Taking into account the kinematic viscosity of the accretion disk, and assuming that the disk is thin (H $\ll$ r$_{\rm{d}}$, where H is the disk scale height), then the $\rm{v_R}$ can be obtained as:

-Considering the $\alpha$-prescription of \citet{shakura73} for a thin disk, the kinematic viscosity is:
+Considering the $\alpha$-prescription of \citealt{shakura73} for a thin disk, the kinematic viscosity is:

 where $\alpha$ is a value between 0 and 1, and $c_s$ the sound speed in the disk.